maronfranc/microservice-nestjs-multi-language/README.md

-# Multi language Nestjs microservices
+# Multi language microservices
+Proof of concept of multiple languages microservices exposed by a HTTP API and connected with AMQP and gRPC.

 ## Requirements
 - yarn | npm